🦺 Business Insurance · Generali · Spain

 Collective accident insurance is the group equivalent of personal accident — covering all employees of a company.
 It is legally required in many Spanish sectors under the Convenio Colectivo (sector collective bargaining agreement).
 Here are the common employer questions.

-Most Spanish sectors have a Convenio Colectivo (collective bargaining agreement) which mandates employer accident cover for employees.
-The required cover sums vary by sector: hospitality typically €40,000-€60,000 per employee, construction higher, office work lower.
-Failure to comply with Convenio cover is a labour law breach with potential significant fines.
-We check your specific Convenio at quotation.
+Most Spanish sectors have a Convenio Colectivo (collective bargaining agreement).
+It requires the employer to provide accident cover for employees.
+The required cover sums vary by sector.
+Hospitality is typically €40,000-€60,000 per employee.
+Construction is higher, and office work is lower.
+Failing to provide Convenio cover breaks labour law and can bring significant fines.
+We check your specific Convenio when we quote.

-Standard collective accident covers: death from accident (lump sum to family); permanent total disability (lump sum to employee); permanent partial disability (percentage-based payment); medical expenses; sometimes daily benefit during recovery.
-Cover applies during work hours only on basic policies, or 24/7 on enhanced policies (covering accidents during commute, leisure, anywhere).
+Standard collective accident cover includes: death from accident (lump sum to family); permanent total disability (lump sum to employee); permanent partial disability (percentage-based payment); medical expenses; and sometimes a daily benefit during recovery.
+Basic policies cover work hours only.
+Enhanced policies cover you 24/7.
+That means accidents during the commute, leisure or anywhere else are covered too.

 Yes.
 Spanish employees are automatically covered by Social Security for work accidents.
 The collective accident policy is additional cover on top.
 Together they provide more comprehensive protection.
 The Convenio requirement specifically requires the additional private cover, separate from Social Security entitlements.

-Workplace-only cover (the basic Convenio level) responds for accidents during working hours and at workplace.
-24/7 cover responds for any accident anytime, anywhere — including holidays, leisure activities, weekends.
-The 24/7 option is increasingly standard as a basic employee benefit; cost is typically only 30-50% higher than workplace-only.
+Workplace-only cover is the basic Convenio level.
+It pays out for accidents during working hours and at the workplace.
+24/7 cover pays out for any accident anytime, anywhere.
+That includes holidays, leisure activities and weekends.
+The 24/7 option is now increasingly standard as a basic employee benefit.
+It typically costs only 30-50% more than workplace-only.

-Group accident is administered like group health: HR provides employee schedule with names and DNI/NIE.
-Mid-term additions are simple (premium adjustment at next quarter or renewal).
-Mid-term leavers are removed from the policy.
-The relationship is between company and insurer; individual employees aren't policy parties.
+Group accident is run like group health.
+HR provides an employee schedule with names and DNI/NIE.
+Adding people mid-term is simple, with a premium adjustment at the next quarter or renewal.
+Leavers are removed from the policy.
+The contract is between the company and the insurer.
+Individual employees are not parties to the policy.

 Spanish-resident employees are covered as standard.
-International employees (UK consultants on Spanish contracts, expats on local employment terms) are covered as long as they're employed by the Spanish entity.
-Internationally based employees of a foreign parent may need different cover — we work through these structures with multinationals.
+International employees are also covered as long as the Spanish entity employs them.
+This includes UK consultants on Spanish contracts and expats on local employment terms.
+Employees based abroad and working for a foreign parent may need different cover.
+We work through these structures with multinationals.

-Claims are between the employee (or family on death claims) and the insurer, with HR usually opening the claim.
-Documentation: hospital records, police report for accident, employment confirmation.
-Claims settle quickly for clear-cut cases (30-60 days).
-Workplace accident claims may need workplace accident report (parte de accidente de trabajo) which is separate from Social Security reporting.
+Claims are between the employee (or the family on death claims) and the insurer.
+HR usually opens the claim.
+You will need hospital records, a police report for the accident and employment confirmation.
+Clear-cut cases settle quickly, in about 30-60 days.
+Workplace accident claims may need a workplace accident report (parte de accidente de trabajo).
+This is separate from Social Security reporting.

-Yes — many companies enhance the cover as a recruitment and retention tool.
-Common enhancements: higher cover sums (€100,000-€200,000 vs Convenio minimums), 24/7 cover, family extension, dental and optical, daily benefit during recovery.
-Cost is typically 50-150% above the basic Convenio minimum.
-Enhanced cover is a significant signal of employer quality.
+Yes.
+Many companies enhance the cover as a recruitment and retention tool.
+Common enhancements include higher cover sums (€100,000-€200,000 versus Convenio minimums), 24/7 cover, family extension, dental and optical, and a daily benefit during recovery.
+This typically costs 50-150% above the basic Convenio minimum.
+Enhanced cover is a strong signal of employer quality.

-Yes — many Spanish groups have tiered structures: management on premium tier, standard staff on Convenio level.
+Yes.
+Many Spanish groups use tiered structures, with management on a premium tier and standard staff on the Convenio level.
 Two-tier or three-tier structures are common.
-Premium per head varies by tier.
-Care needed to avoid discrimination concerns; tiers should be based on objective role criteria.
-We advise on structure during policy design.
+The premium per head varies by tier.
+Take care to avoid discrimination concerns.
+Tiers should be based on objective role criteria.
+We advise on the structure during policy design.

-Convenio Colectivos are renegotiated periodically (every 2-5 years typically) and may update mandatory accident cover sums.
-We monitor the relevant Convenio for our clients and alert when updates require policy enhancements.
+Convenio Colectivos are renegotiated from time to time, typically every 2-5 years.
+This may update the mandatory accident cover sums.
+We monitor the relevant Convenio for our clients.
+We alert you when an update means your policy needs enhancing.
 Failing to update in line with a new Convenio creates a compliance gap and a labour law risk.

-Yes — collective accident premium is a deductible business expense in Spain.
-The cover provided to employees is not treated as benefit-in-kind for taxable income purposes (it's mandatory employer protection of workers).
-Both factors make this one of the most tax-efficient employee protection arrangements available.
+Yes.
+The collective accident premium is a deductible business expense in Spain.
+The cover given to employees is not treated as benefit-in-kind for taxable income, because it is mandatory employer protection of workers.
+Both points make this one of the most tax-efficient employee protection arrangements available.

-Yes on enhanced policies — spouse, partner and children can be added as a separate benefit tier.
-Each insured life has independent benefits.
-Family extension is typically optional per employee (employee may take family extension at a small additional cost paid by company or by employee).
-Useful as part of a comprehensive employee benefits package.
+Yes, on enhanced policies.
+A spouse, partner and children can be added as a separate benefit tier.
+Each insured life has its own independent benefits.
+Family extension is usually optional per employee.
+The employee can take it at a small extra cost, paid by the company or the employee.
+It is useful as part of a full employee benefits package.

-Spanish workplace accidents involving multiple employees (e.g. industrial accident, vehicle accident with company van of workers) are handled as separate individual claims under the same policy.
-Each affected employee files separately with their specific injury documentation.
-The insurer's claims team coordinates investigation.
-We support HR through coordinated multi-claim incidents.
+Some Spanish workplace accidents involve several employees at once.
+Examples include an industrial accident or a crash involving a company van of workers.
+These are handled as separate individual claims under the same policy.
+Each affected employee files separately, with their own injury documentation.
+The insurer's claims team coordinates the investigation.
+We support HR through these multi-claim incidents.

 How This Compares to the Competition